 - Formulate partnership agreements and financing strategy

 - Set up an onternational Public-Private Coalition

-- Launch at Milan Expo 2015: “Feeding the Planet, Energy for Life”
+- Conference at Milan Expo 2015: “Feeding the Planet, Energy for Life”

 Main conclusions from the White Paper and group discussion